RikkaApps/RikkaApps.github.io.backup/storage_redirect/docs/en/enhanced_mode.md

 The version 17 of the module introduces working method, using `socket`, no longer relying on `logcat`.
 This means that there will be no longer problems on some of the devices with `logcat` problems.

 However, the reliability of this new working method (2019/2/7) has not been widely verified and cannot be guaranteed to be available on your device.
-If you have problems (such as can't open redirected apps), you can temporarily use [v16](https://github.com/RikkaApps/StorageRedirect-assets/releases/download/assets/magisk-riru-storage-redirect-arm-arm64-v16.zip) Module to get back to the previous working mode.
+If you have problems (such as can't open redirected apps), please use logcat to grab the log and send it to us.

 ## Compatibility Report

 * "TaiChi·Magisk"

-  You need to upgrade "TaiChi·Magisk" to 4.6.0 or higher.
-Depending on the user's return, it may be necessary to reboot twice.
+  According to the user's return, it seems currently (2019/3/4) there is still a problem that cannot be used at the same time.
+Please **use the following test app to confirm work status**.
+If there is a problem, you may have to make a choose.

+  **This issue can only be resolved by TaiChi.**

 * Can't use camera on ZUK Z2